The sun is coming back, so isn’t it the perfect weather to wander around Fontainebleau Castle ?

 The castle architecture and decorations are truly beautiful.
 Every pieces of art displays across Fontainebleau give the castle’s rooms an unique atmosphere.

-Every pieces and rooms are very well explained though if you don’t like to read you can get the audio tour option for a couple more euros.
+Every pieces and rooms are very well explain however if you don’t like to read you can get the audio tour option for a couple more euros.

 This clock can be find at the very end of the tour, the picture does not give it any justice at all nor looks pretty but it is absolutely gorgeous and so well made I needed to include it.